Projections of Higher Dimensional Subspaces and Generalized Multiview Varieties: Super-Triangulability

-Just as we found a formula for $\lck$ in \Cref{s: Tri}, characterizing precisely what multiview variety as triangulable, we wish to find a formula for $\uck$.
-We do this by working with \Cref{prop: uck first}.
-Namely, assuming generic centers, this lemma turns into a simple formula in terms of
+Just as we found a formula for $\lck$ in \Cref{s: Tri}, characterizing precisely which multiview varieties are triangulable, we wish to find a formula for $\uck$.
+We do this using \Cref{prop: uck first} in the case of generic centers.
+For this, define